 - Receive, evaluate and score proposals

-- Perform a risk assessment on the winning vendor
+- Perform a pre-contract risk assessment and due diligence on the finalist

 Also, in most cases, an organization would have forms, templates, checklists and other tools that would be used to support the consistent implementation of these procedures.
 These might include an RFP template, a proposal evaluation scorecard and a contract checklist, for example.